CA Final International Taxation MCQs – Transfer Pricing

 d) Neither A nor B

-6. Transfer pricing provisions are applicable on transactions between which of the following –
+6. Transfer pricing provisions are applicable on transactions between –

 a) Two group companies of same MNE group